 This is perhaps the most common myth about proton therapy.
-It happens to be the excuse many health insurers use to deny coverage for proton therapy for prostate cancer.
+It's also the excuse many health insurers still use to deny coverage for proton therapy for prostate cancer.
 Of course, the real reason behind the denial is that the initial cost for proton therapy is higher than conventional radiation, but they won’t admit that.
 So they hide behind the pretense that proton therapy is “experimental” and they have a stated policy of not reimbursing for experimental medical procedures.

-If the patient accepts this claim and chooses IMRT or some other form of treatment, then the insurance company wins and the patient loses.
-If patients fight the denial through the appeals process, and do it smartly, they almost always win.
+If the patient accepts this claim and chooses IMRT or some other form of treatment, then the insurance company wins.
+If patients fight the denial through the appeals process, and do it smartly, they have a good chance of overturning the denial.
 Some choose not to go through the appeals process because they are anxious about their diagnosis, and want to get treated sooner rather than later.
 So they accept defeat and choose another option.
 We call this “denial by delay” and it works well for many insurers.

-So, where is truth?
-Is proton treatment new, experimental, or investigational?
+So, is proton treatment new, experimental, or investigational?
 The answer is “no” on all counts.

 Here are some facts:

-Loma Linda opened the first hospital based proton treatment center in 1990.
+- Loma Linda University opened the first hospital-based proton treatment center in 1990.

-84,000 patients have been treated with proton therapy through the end of 2011.
+- More than 170,000 patients have been treated with proton therapy.

-There are 10 operating proton centers in the U.S., 10 more under construction and 9 more in the planning stage.
+- There are more than 30 operating proton centers in the U.S. and dozens under construction or in the planning stage.

 Myth #1: BUSTED!